alxiden/RedAlert/README.md

 Uses the NASA api to check for near earth objects and covid maps to track covid cases in south glostishire.

 Currnet know problems:
-Selenium unreliable for some sites - looking for alternitives some volcanos pulling wrong part of the page for info
+some volcanos pulling wrong part of the page for info